- University >

 Minister of State Angela Dorn, Prof. Dr. Matthias Willems, Prof. Dr. Katja Specht - Loosened up by improvisation by the Ampere Theater, Frankfurt

 Digitization as a megatrend in the 21st century is causing far-reaching changes in the economy and society.
-The Technical University of Central Hesse ( THM ) as an application-oriented university is involved in research, teaching and also in its own organization in a multi-layered way with the different facets of digitization and actively shapes them.
+The Technische Hochschule Mittelhessen (THM) as an application-oriented university is involved in research, teaching and also in its own organization in a multi-layered way with the different facets of digitization and actively shapes them.

-At the kick-off event for the 2019 summer semester, Minister of State Angela Dorn, Hessian Minister for Science and Art, will open the lecture series. prof Dr. Matthias Willems, President of the THM , sheds light on the different strategies, projects and challenges for society and the university in his lecture on "Digitization - curse or blessing?".
-Minister of State Angela Dorn, Prof. Matthias Willems and Prof. Dr. Katja Specht, Vice President for Studies and Teaching, digitization with a focus on research and teaching.
-The Ampere Theater Frankfurt loosens up the event with improvisation on digitization.
+At the opening event for the 2019 summer semester, State Minister Angela Dorn, Hessian Minister for Science and Art, will open the lecture series.
+Prof. Dr. Matthias Willems, President of THM, highlights the different strategies, projects and challenges for society and universities in his lecture on “Digitalization – a curse or a blessing?”
+In the subsequent panel, Minister of State Angela Dorn, Prof. Matthias Willems and Prof. Dr. Katja Specht, Vice President for Studies and Teaching, digitalization with a focus on the areas of research and teaching.
+The Ampere Theater Frankfurt loosens up the event through improvisation on digitalization.

 The event takes place in cooperation with the Bildungsforum Friedberg in the theater Altes Hallenbad in Friedberg.